paseo-network/paseo-action-submission/pas/onboard_infrastructure_providers.md

 Paseo is a decentralised community testnet, we want to open the opportunity for validators in the ecosystem to contribute to the success and scaling of the network.

-This RFC (PAS) discusses about how different infrastructure providers can join and contribute to the Paseo network.
+This PAS (PAS) discusses about how different infrastructure providers can join and contribute to the Paseo network.

 ### Background

 Many individuals and companies that provide infrastructure in the Polkadot ecosystem have expressed interest to participate in Paseo.
 A selection criteria is necessary to ensure high standards which avoid compromises or downtime to the network, while allowing as many parties as possible.

-Infrastructure providers can run validators following the information detailed in [#20](https://github.com/paseo-network/paseo-rfcs/issues/20).
+Infrastructure providers can run validators following the information detailed in [#20](https://github.com/paseo-network/paseo-action-submission/issues/20).

 ### Proposal

 Interested infrastructure providers (referred as _Contributor_ or _the contributor_ from here on) should open a PR in this repository and label it, `infra onboarding``.

-In this PR they should create a file as described in [#20](https://github.com/paseo-network/paseo-rfcs/issues/20):
+In this PR they should create a file as described in [#20](https://github.com/paseo-network/paseo-action-submission/issues/20):

 ```bash
 paseo-rfcs